Make a distressed folding picture frame to display your favorite snapshots, this DIY project is quick and easy and makes a great gift!

 DIY Folding Picture Frame

-Acrylic craft paint in charcoal
+- Acrylic craft paint in charcoal (for distressed frame)

-Chalk paint in light gray
+- Chalk paint in light gray (for distressed frame

 1. First I laid out my frames and gave them a coat of charcoal acrylic paint.
 Mine was a little bit metallic but it doesn’t have to be.

 2. I had seen some pins on pinterest about getting a distressed finish with petroleum jelly and wanted to try it.
 Go ahead, google it.
 I know, it sounds super weird.
 I didn’t follow anyone’s tutorial just wiped some vaseline along the edges and corners with a tissue and then painted right on top with my light colored chalk paint.